hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 # The FOR UPDATE Clause

-The `FOR UPDATE` clause obtains a FOR UPDATE lock on the selected rows.
+The FOR UPDATE clause obtains an UPDATE lock on the selected rows.

-Any other SQL statement that tries to obtain a FOR UPDATE lock on one of these rows will wait (or timeout) for the lock to be released.
+Any other SQL statement that tries to obtain a FOR UPDATE lock on one of these rows will wait for the lock to be released (or will timeout).
 The lock is automatically released when the transaction ends, either with a commit or a rollback.

-Other SELECT statements that don't request a lock will be able to select these rows normally, when ran in the default isolation level.
+Other SELECT statements that don't request a lock will be able to select these rows normally, when ran in the default (typically READ COMMITTED) isolation level.
 Higher isolation levels may also force the concurrent SELECTs to wait for the rows to be released by the query that is holding them.

 FOR UPDATE is available for LiveSQL's SELECT statements, and for CRUD's Select By Criteria method.